You'll Kvell Over ‘Fiddler on the Roof in Yiddish’

 It brings to us, a modern audience (Jewish and not), a sense of history and also a making sense of history—and with its theme of forced migration and cultural persecution, it feels timely.
 Those themes are not hammered didactically, as they might be; they simply play out in front of us.

 The presence of the audience becomes an important part of this show.
-With many older people there when I attended, there was a soundtrack accompanying much being said and sung from the stage.
+With many older people there when I attended at the Folksbiene, there was a soundtrack accompanying much being said and sung from the stage.
 The ladies behind me hummed to the music of Zalmen Mlotek’s orchestra, the musicians partly concealed behind a curtain and providing a precise, ordered symphony of brilliance from start to end.

-On a small stage, Grey and Staś Kmieć, who oversees musical staging and choreography, somehow execute the most exuberant and fabulous dance sequences this critic has seen in New York in months, including the most lauded Broadway shows.
+Grey and Staś Kmieć, who oversees musical staging and choreography, execute the most exuberant and fabulous dance sequences this critic has seen in New York in some time, including the most lauded Broadway shows.

-As the romantic knots of the first act play out, the dance ensemble parlays a wonderful physical riot, which reaches a delirious apotheosis with the appearance of the ghostly Bobe Tsaytl (Jennifer Babiak), Golde’s dead grandmother, delivering her own romantic words of advice.
+As the romantic knots of the first act play out, the dance ensemble parlays a wonderful physical riot, which reaches a delirious apotheosis with the appearance of the ghostly Bobe Tsaytl (Lisa Fishman), Golde's dead grandmother, delivering her own romantic words of advice.

 The grit in Fiddler is the threat of familial and social fracture, which eventually blooms into reality.
 First Hodl must leave to find an imprisoned and exiled Pertshik, and then Tevye turns out not to be so cuddly and amenable after all when another daughter, Khave (Rosie Jo Neddy), falls for the Russian Fyedke (Cameron Johnson).